neilashton/autocfd/README.txt

 version history:
 ---------------
+12/11/2024 - added validation folder that contains the full output from all four mesh levels that were used to validate the methodology used.
 04/08/2024 - updates to the file description and arxiv paper 05/06/2024 - global forces/geo added for all runs 01/05/2024 - force/moments corrected (prior version had incorrect Cs data)